 OK… I swear I DO eat Thai food!
 Lots of it!
 But you might not get that from everything I just listed so far.
-Well…the places above all serve Thai food, and I do eat the Thai food from there, but more often than not, I get my Thai food from the markets and small food stalls which I’m about to list.
+The places above all serve Thai food, and I do eat the Thai food from there, but more often than not, I get my Thai food from Krabi’s markets and small food stalls which I’m about to list.

 Chaofa Road Spots